graphql-python/graphql-core/README.md

 [![Python 3 Status](https://pyup.io/repos/github/graphql-python/graphql-core-next/python-3-shield.svg)](https://pyup.io/repos/github/graphql-python/graphql-core-next/)
 [![Code Style](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/ambv/black)

-The current version 1.1.0b0 of GraphQL-core-next is up-to-date with GraphQL.js version 14.4.0.
+The current version 1.1.0 of GraphQL-core-next is up-to-date with GraphQL.js version 14.4.0.
 All parts of the API are covered by an extensive test suite of currently 1882 unit tests.

+Development will be continued with the new distribution name GraphQL-core from now on.

+## GraphQL-core-next is now GraphQL-core 3

+GraphQL-core-next has been discontinued as a separate Python distribution.
+Instead, it is now released as GraphQL-core version 3 and newer, replacing the existing GraphQL-core distribution.
+The old versions of GraphQL-core, which also support older Python versions, are still available.

 ## Documentation